Scalable Optimal Transport Methods in Machine Learning: A Contemporary Survey: Optimization Background

-The main advantage of the dual optimal transport problem is that the decision variables now scale linearly with the number of points in the supports of the measures $O(m + n)$.
-Additionally, the local constraints in the dual formulation over each $(x_i, y_j)$ pair enable stochastic optimization methods.
+The main advantage of the dual optimal transport problem is that the decision variables now scale linearly with the number of points in the supports of the measures \rtypo{$O(d_{\mathbb{X}} + d_{\mathbb{Y}})$}.
+Additionally, the local constraints in the dual formulation over each $(\vector{x}_i, \vector{y}_j)$ pair enable certain stochastic optimization methods, \rtypo{e.g., the stochastic Frank-Wolfe algorithm}.